top of page

 He lived in Lansing, New York, and is about 30-39.

-If only the recorded Effingham lived in New Jersey and was a minimum of 50 years old!
+If only the recorded Effingham lived in New Jersey and was at least 50 years old!

 Time to Update the Genealogy Research Plan

-Wouldn’t you know it, my brick wall case was not resolved solely by exploring early US census records.
-I plan to research more records in Cincinnati in hopes of finding more clues to the past.
+Wouldn't you know it, my brick wall case was not resolved solely by exploring early US census records?
+I plan to research more records in Cincinnati to find more clues to the past.

-Before I do that, I must update my research plan with the discoveries I made.
+Before doing that, I must update my research plan with my discoveries.
 You can view the updated research plan below.

 If you want your own genealogy research plan template, get a copy of my Research Plan Template, print it out, or use it online.

 Besides neglecting Joanna, what other mistakes did you notice in my research?
 This is a "Research-Together" experience.
-We learn by reviewing the research of others and discussing better paths and research strategies.
+We learn by reviewing others' research and discussing better paths and research strategies.
 Feel free to let me know your thoughts below, along with the video, or through email.

 Additional "Using Early Census Records for Clues " Show Notes

-Continue learning about early census records and other resources for your genealogy quest through the following blog posts and videos.
+The following blog posts and videos will help you continue learning about early census records and other resources for your genealogy quest.

 Brick wall with family tree overlay and the words- clues in census records.